Why this matters

 All of us can help reduce impostor syndrome when we:

-- Talk openly about your own fears or setbacks
+• Talk openly about our fears or setbacks

-- Check in with others to ask what you can to do help them be successful
+• Check in with others to ask what we can to do help them be successful

 Employers can:

-Share this with anyone who struggles with self-doubt.
+Share this with anyone who may struggle with impostor syndrome.

 Additional resources

-- Resilience.
-Try this tool to help you bounce back after a health, personal or work crisis.
+• Resilience.
+Try using this tool to help you bounce back after a health, personal or work crisis.
 This resource helps you develop healthy coping strategies to deal with life's challenges.